 A sentence or a short paragraph detailing the roles that each author held to contribute to the authorship of the submission.
 Individuals listed must fit within the definition of an author, as per our authorship guidelines.

-Please upload the main manuscript file with all tables and Figures added at the end (after references).
+Please upload the main document file with all tables and Figures added at the end (after references).
 Manuscripts should not ordinarily exceed 30 to 35 double-spaced pages.
 Manuscripts should be prepared following the guidelines by the American Psychological Association (Publication Manual of the APA).
 For more instructions and a checklist, please see below.

 Please prepare an unstructured abstract of no more than 250 words summarising the main arguments and conclusions of the article.
 This must have the heading ‘Abstract’ and be easily identified from the start of the main text.